How Margin Loans Work

 A "margin call," which is the last call you want to receive as an investor, results when there is a fall in the price of securities, either the securities purchased with the margin loan, or the securities posted as collateral for it.
 A margin call requires the borrower to post yet more collateral in the form of cash or securities.
 The rules surrounding margin can get rather complex, and differ at the discretion of the lender, but some investors go bankrupt not because they made a bad initial investment, but because they did so on margin.

 Because of the risks involved, clients should be closely vetted for the appropriateness of giving them access to margin.
-Unfortunately, broekrages are notoriuously lax on this, and will give margin to almost anyone who posts collatreral and signs the paperwork.
+Unfortunately, brokerages are notoriously lax on this, and will give margin to almost anyone who posts collateral and signs the paperwork.

 Accordingly, compliance departments typically require special paperwork and disclosures to ensure that margin accounts are offered only to clients who fully understand the risks, and who have the financial resources to incur possible losses.